Youth environmentalists bring Montana climate case to trial after 12 years, seeking to set precedent - The Boston Globe

 Instead, the judge could issue what's called a "declaratory judgment” saying officials violated the state Constitution.
 That would set a new legal precedent of courts weighing in on cases typically left to the government's legislative and executive branches, environmental law expert Jim Huffman said.

-Still, such a ruling would have no direct impact on industry, said Huffman, dean emeritus at Lewis & Clark Law School in Portland, Oregon.
+Still, such a ruling would have no direct impact on industry, said Huffman, dean emeritus at Lewis & Clark Law School in Portland, Ore.

 “A declaratory judgment would be a symbolic victory, but would not require any particular action by the state government.
 So the state could, and likely would, proceed as before,” he said.